 anvi-summarize -g genomes-storage-db \ -p pan-db \ -C collection

-You can also choose to display DNA sequences for your gene clusters instead of amino acid sequences with the flag --report-DNA-sequences
+You can display DNA sequences instead of amino acid sequences with --report-DNA-sequences.

-If you’re unsure what collections are in your database, you can run this program with the flag --list-collections or by running anvi-show-collections-and-bins.
-Don’t have a collection at all?
-If you want to summarize everything in the database, you can generate a default collection of everything by running anvi-script-add-default-collection.
+If you are unsure what collections are in your database, you can run this program with the flag --list-collections or by running anvi-show-collections-and-bins.

 Edit this file to update this information.